-Exhibit Design Search / Trade Show and Event Tips / Getting Started /
+Exhibit Design Search / Trade Show and Event Tips / Standard USA Trade Show Regulations /

-There are four types of booth displays: Standard/Linear, Perimeter Wall, Peninsula, and Island.
-The following booth display rules are typical for U.S. trade shows and convention halls.
+There are four types of booth configurations: Standard/Linear, Perimeter Wall, Peninsula, and Island.
+The following booth display rules are typical for U.S. Trade Shows and Convention Halls.
 However, regulations vary by convention center and even within show halls.
 Contact show management for specific regulations.

 Standard/Linear Booth (10' depth)

 Any booth that shares a common back wall and abuts other exhibits on one or two sides.

 Maximum height is 8'.
 This 8' height may be maintained on the sidewall of your booth up to a distance of 5' from the front aisle.
 The remaining length of the sidewall may be no higher than 4'.

 A corner booth is a linear booth exposed to aisle on two sides.
 All other guidelines for linear booths apply.

 Note: Hanging signs are not permitted over standard/linear booths.

 Perimeter Wall Booth (10' depth)

 A standard/linear booth found on the perimeter walls of the exhibit floor.